alasacelui/mybasic-todo/README.md

 - $ git clone https://github.com/alasacelui/mybasic-todo.git
 - create a firebase account https://firebase.google.com/
 - change the credentials of the firebase config on html header
+- create a collection from your firebase console (Account) and add a title = todos
-- run the project on using live server extension or in a virtual host
+- run the project by using live server or in a virtual host